Akul-AI/akulai/README.md

 # AkulAI Core

 NOTE: TAKE A LOOK AT VERSION 2.0.0 (in progress).
-IT SUPPORTS JS PLUGINS TOO AND IS VERY LIGHTWEIGHT IN COMPARISON TO THIS!
+IT SUPPORTS JS AND PERL PLUGINS TOO AND IS VERY LIGHTWEIGHT IN COMPARISON TO THIS!

 First off, don't forget to download the ASR model from [here](https://alphacephei.com/vosk/models), unzip it, rename it to ```model``` and place it in the ```akulai``` directory.
 It won't work without that.